What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Thanks for having me.

-I'm I'm probably one of the less political callers that you'll get.
+I'm probably one of the less political callers that you'll get.

-Uh, but recently seeing the dumpster fire that is the world and the decay and the decline in our country.
+But recently seeing the dumpster fire that is the world and the decay and the decline in our country, I've really kind of locked in on it.

-No small thanks in part to my fiance who is a disabled marine veteran.
+No small thanks in part to my fiancé, who is a disabled Marine veteran.

 And to watch the disgust on his face when he sees this lunacy unfolding around us, it's just broken my heart.

-Thank him for his service and our prayers are with him.
+Thank him for his service, and our prayers are with him.

-It's terrible and it's life-changing, and you sound like a great couple.
+It's terrible, and it's life-changing, and you sound like a great couple.

 I wish you guys the best.